Introduction to Linux kernel Character Device Drivers

 Command Summary

-If you did not read this tutorial yet, skip this section.
-This section was added as a summary for those that already went through this tutorial and just want to remember a specific command.
+Skip this section if you have not completed this tutorial yet.
+This is a reference for those who have gone through this tutorial and want to remember specific commands.

 cat /proc/devices